 4. Increase brand loyalty with creative customer experiences

-At AU Best Essays, customers are kept in the loop 24/7.
-Here’s what one of the customer service manager’s has to say about the creative way in which customers can interact with the company “Our customers can contact us 24 hours a day.
+Customers are kept in the loop 24/7.
+Here’s what one of the customer service managers has to say about the creative way in which customers can interact with the company “Our customers can contact us 24 hours a day.
 They can track their orders online and can even communicate directly with writers.
 We also have an integrated messaging system where they can upload instructions and post additional information.”